josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 ## Hosting a directive without a DOM element

-The Angular `<ng-container>` is a grouping element that doesn't interfere with styles or layout because Angular doesn't put it in the DOM.
+The Angular `<ng-container>` is a grouping element that does not interfere with styles or layout because Angular does not put it in the DOM.

-Use `<ng-container>` when there's no single element to host the directive.
+Use `<ng-container>` when there is no single element to host the directive.

-Here's a conditional paragraph using `<ng-container>`.
+Here is a conditional paragraph using `<ng-container>`.

 <code-example header="src/app/app.component.html (ngif-ngcontainer)" path="structural-directives/src/app/app.component.html" region="ngif-ngcontainer"></code-example>